ConstantRobotics-Ltd/CodingStandards/README.md

   };
   ```

-11. No destructor is always better when it’s the correct thing to do.
-If you dont need destructor, dont define the one.
-This rule is know as [Rule of zero](https://en.cppreference.com/w/cpp/language/rule_of_three)

-12. Try to avoid using global state.
+11. Try to avoid using global state.
 If you can't avoid using them at least try to make them internally linked by using unnamed namespaces.